Sphere 17 – Regional Youth Service

 15+ age group

-• Sphere Youth Theatres 'The Gallery' performance and drama programmes with young people in IPAS
+• Collaborating and offering needs based programmes to young people in IPAS

 • 'Game Changers' social justice programme